Awhile back my friend John L Moore said, “Those people who tried to bury you didn’t know you were a seed.” That’ll preach.

 They meant to bury me.
 But I was a seed.
 I don’t remember her having the party, and today, I don’t see a single one of those mean girls anywhere – not even on Facebook.

 Then there was a time when I was rejected by small minds, little people who were born and raised in a small community (because I wasn’t).
 They buried me in a little box labeled, “not from here, not one of us”.
 Ultimately, that so offended kinder, gentler, more perceptive folks, other newcomers, and the press, that I was elected to office with 68% of the vote.
 My seed sprouted and my roots went deep.

 Who’s trying to bury you today?
 Who’s trying to make themselves larger by making you smaller?
 Breathe deep and smile.
 Don’t let them see they’ve wounded you.
 Concentrate on things that nurture your seed.

 Though it looks like they’re the entire harvest right now, they’re not.
 Focus on your potential.
 Don’t for a minute accept immature, boorish treatment as an indication of your worth.
 That’s not who you are.
 Who we are.

 You’re better than that.
 They’re not.
 You’re growing strong roots.
 Their foliage is all above the ground now, but it won’t be long before they topple and you’re the last one standing.
 Your roots will persist.
 Mine will too.

 And to those small minded little men and women, wise up.
 Treat others the way you’d like to be treated.
 Because some day you’ll have burned all your bridges and won’t be all that anymore.
 You’re hard at work building your own gallows and you haven’t a clue.

 One day soon you’ll need a hand from someone who has really deep roots.
 And we’ll have what you need.
-Because this person you’re trying to bury, Dude, is a seed.
+Because the one you’re trying to bury, dude, is a seed.